tamago1908/Cursor-Changer.bat/README.md

 The solution is to set powershell as an exception in the anti-virus software you are currently using, which will usually solve the problem.
 Or, your device is simply too slow.

-Also, the UI and animations of batch may collapse in some environments even though it is running on windows 10 1511 or later.
-This is probably due to the difference in resolution between the development environment and the actual device, and im currently looking for a solution.
+In addition, the UI within Cursor Changer may collapse in rare cases, usually due to improper font widths, etc. Please set the font width that does not collapse and try again.
+If it still collapses, please change the resolution or report it in an issue.

 ## - **FREATURES** -